jestjs/jest/docs/Es6ClassMocks.md

 ## In depth: Understanding mock constructor functions

 Building your constructor function mock using `jest.fn().mockImplementation()` makes mocks appear more complicated than they really are.
-This section shows how you can create your own smaller mocks to illustrate how mocking works.
+This section shows how you can create your own mocks to illustrate how mocking works.

 ### Manual mock that is another ES6 class